 Typically, pet parents line these habitats with washable fleece bedding, which offers a softer surface and easier cleanup, to provide the ultimate in luxurious cavy living.
 But, of course, you can use any conventional, guinea-safe bedding you prefer.

-One crucial thing to consider when buying a C&C cage is the number of grids.
-You should avoid 5×5 and 8×8 grids on your C&C cage because cavies can get their head stuck and strangle.
-Rescue groups recommend getting 9×9 grids.
+One crucial thing to consider when building a C&C cage is the size of the inner holes on the grids.
+You should avoid 5×5 and 8×8 grids because cavies can get their head stuck.
+Grids with 9×9 inner holes are safe to use.

 - provides a spacious environment